JacobMorrill030/startup-project/README.md

 - Added a button to share past rankings with people as well.
 - When you click save on rank.html, it now takes you to saved.html.
-- Now, there is a sign in button instead of create account button on createAccount.html, and it takes you to rank.html.
+- Now, there is a sign in button instead of create account button on createAccount.html, and it takes you to rank.html. '

+## React Part 1: Routing Deliverable

+- Bundled using Vite: It is now easy to use.
+- Components: Brought code over from CSS and HTML and reworked them.
+- Router: Created the routing between compnents.

+### Things added from last time

+- Reformatted pages so they are nicer to look at, more flexible, and easier to use.
+- Formatted buttons so they are nicer to use.
+- Aligned elements on pages better.